Recognizing and Treating Croup

 - Stridor: This is the most concerning symptom of croup.
 Stridor is a harsh, raspy, whooping, gasping sound when your child breathes in.

 The features to observe are the behavior of your baby and how the croup is progressing.
 If your child is smiling, happy, playful, looking around, interested in the environment, and not obviously bothered by the croup, these are good signs.
 He may have a barky cough but is not having stridor (see above).
-As a final reassurance, if your barking child is able to lie down and sleep without repeated interruption, his breathing is not jeopardized.
+As a final reassurance, if your barking child can lie down and sleep without repeated interruption, his breathing is not jeopardized.

 Here’s when to be concerned but not to panic.
-The child whose airway is obstructed and who is unable to get enough air has a worried look on his face and is not interested in any play or interaction as if concentrating all his energy on getting air.
-Child won’t lie down; he just sits up and barks, and he can’t sleep.
-When you watch the little dent in child’s neck just above the breastbone, it caves in with each labored breath.
+The child whose airway is obstructed and unable to get enough air has a worried look on his face and is not interested in any play or interaction as if concentrating all his energy on getting air.
+The child won’t lie down; he just sits up and barks, and he can’t sleep.
+When you watch the little dent in a child’s neck just above the breastbone, it caves in with each labored breath.
 This sign is called indrawing.
 Stridor (see above) is another sign to watch for.
 The stridor will sound worse when your child is agitated or crying.
 When the child is resting calmly, the stridor usually lessens or goes away.
-If your child is calm, but still has stridor, this is a sign that the croup is worsening and requires immediate treatment, see below.
+If your child is calm but still has stridor, this is a sign that the croup is worsening and requires immediate treatment; see below.

 Calm your child.
 Croup can be frightening for your child.
 Crying will make the stridor sound much worse.
-It is important to keep your child relaxed by cuddling and staying calm yourself.
+It is important to keep your child relaxed by cuddling and staying calm.
 Sit baby upright in your lap, play soft music, sing lullabies, read a story.
 If breastfeeding, offer the great pacifier.

 Steam up the bathroom.
 Humidity helps clear a child’s breathing passages.
 Turn on the hot shower in your bathroom and close the door.
 While keeping your child calm, sit with them on your lap in the steamy bathroom.
 You should see some improvement in about ten minutes.